SWI-Prolog/swipl-devel/CMAKE.md

 # Building SWI-Prolog using cmake

-Currently SWI-Prolog has cmake CMakeLists.txt   configuration files that cover almost the entire project and builds   on Ubuntu 18.04, Fedore 28, MacOSX and cross compilation for Win32 as well as Win64 on Ubuntu 18.04
+As of version 7.7.20,  SWI-Prolog   ships  with `cmake` `CMakeLists.txt` configuration files that cover the  entire   project.
+Builds  have been tested on Ubuntu 16.04,  18.04,  18.10,   Fedore  28,  MacOSX  and cross compilation for Win32 as well  as  Win64   using  Ubuntu  18.04  as host system.

-It has been tested with  the   "Unix  Makefiles" and "Ninja" generators.
-Ninja performs notably better.
-It can be  selected using "cmake -G Ninja ...", after which the usual `make` _target_   can be replaced by `ninja` _target_.
-As Ninja gives a better   build  experience the examples below all use Ninja.
+The build has  been  tested  with   the  "Unix  Makefiles"  and  "Ninja" generators.
+We  use  [Ninja](https://ninja-build.org/)   as  it  builds faster, avoids warning  from  being   cluttered  and  better facilitates debugging dependency issues.
+It can be   selected  using `cmake -G Ninja ...`, after which the usual `make` _target_   can be replaced by `ninja` _target_.
+The examples below all  use  Ninja.
+Drop  `-G  Ninja` to use classical Unix make.

 ## Getting cmake